Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

-Finally, we evaluate the conversion of the weights of a pretrained non-harmonic network to those of its harmonic version.
-To this end each learned filter in the pretrained baseline (ResNet-50 without maxpooling after 90 epochs of training) is expressed as a best matching combination of DCT filters.
-We skip BN inside the first harmonic layer since the related parameters are not available.
+Finally, we evaluate conversion of weights of a pretrained non-harmonic network to those of its harmonic version.
+Each learned filter in the pretrained baseline (ResNet-50 without maxpooling after 90 epochs of training) is transformed into DCT domain, skiping BN inside the first harmonic block.
 The direct conversion resulted in the exact same numerical performance due to the basis properties of DCT.
-We observe a similar pattern of relative importance of DCT filters to the one reported in Fig.~\ref{fig:freq_heatmap}.
 We then finetune the converted model for another 5 epochs with the learning rate of 0.001, which results in the top1 (top5) performance improvement of 0.21\% (0.19\%) over the pretrained baseline, see Table~\ref{tab:imagenet_spec2}.
 We also investigate the conversion to a harmonic network with progressive $\lambda$ compression.
 After casting the pretrained filters into the available number of DCT filters (from full basis at the early layers to 3 out of 9 filters at the latest layers), the top1 performance degrades by 6.3\% due to loss of information.
-However, if we allow finetuning for as few as 5 epochs the top1 (top5) accuracy falls 0.24\% (0.09\%) short of the baseline by reducing the number of parameters by 23\%.
-This analysis shows how the harmonic networks can be used to improve the accuracy and / or compress the existing pretrained CNN models.
+However, if we allow finetuning for as few as 5 epochs the top1 (top5) accuracy falls 0.24\% (0.09\%) short of the baseline, while reducing the number of parameters by 23\%.
+This analysis shows how the harmonic networks can be used to improve the accuracy and/or compress the existing pretrained CNN models.